DubFriend/forminator/README.md

 use the first "frm-list-item" nested within the "frm-list" as a template for rendering subsequent results.
-You may optionally render multiple results with "data-value" attributes on initial page load.(Rendering the initial results on page load instead of with a subsequent ajax request has the SEO advantages, as well as getting the data out to your users faster.)
+You may optionally render multiple results with "data-value" attributes on initial page load.(Rendering the initial results on page load instead of with a subsequent ajax request is better for SEO, and gets the data to your users faster.)
 ```html
 <div class="frm-list-foo">
     <div class="frm-list-item">